SLCoding/Sandman/README.md

 Please Wait!
 ============
-Project is not ready yet!
+This project is not ready yet!
 If you want to use it, please wait until its ready.
 At this moment you won't have much fun with this dev version.

 server-sleep
 ============